McLaren M10B car-by-car histories

 To Malcolm W. Starr: first seen as spare car for John Cannon US 1969 R13 Sebring.
 Then merged team of Carl Hogan and Malcolm W. Starr as Hogan-Starr Racing US 1970 for John Cannon (won championship); Tasman 1971 for Cannon; US 1971 for David Hobbs (won championship).
 Advertised by Bill 'Murph' Mayberry at Hogan Racing (Newton Square, PA) Dec 1971 and April 1972 ...
 Unknown in 1972 … Bryant Ingalls (Conklin, NY) used in SCCA racing 1973 and 1974.
 Advertised Mar 1975.
 Advertised ('ex-Hogan') by Clifford Racing (Dublin, PA) 22 Nov 1975 and again 24 April 1976.

 Subsequent history unknown but in the Crawford Auto-Aviation Museum in Cleveland, Ohio in 2004.
 This car may be one of the racing cars donated to the museum by Dick Leppla, who died in 2011, as it has a reference to Chevron Race Cars USA, Leppla's 1980s import company, on the rear wing.
 Exhibited at the Amelia Island Concours in 2009.
-Still shown on the Crawford Auto-Aviation Museum website in September 2013.
+The car remains in the Crawford Auto-Aviation Museum's collection, and in September 2022 it was returned to running condition.

 Alan McKenchnie for Mike Walker UK 1970.
 The monocoque was replaced (by 400-18S) so that Walker could get the lower engine mount specification used by Gethin and Ganley.
 The 400-03 chassis to Roy Lane (Warwick, Warwickshire) and built up with 5.5-litre Chev for the British Hill Climb Championship 1971 (11 run-offs and three wins; fourth overall in the championship).
 To Richard Shardlow (Baslow, Derbyshire): British Hill Climb Championship 1972 (11 run-offs with best result 5th at Prescott but then rolled at Harewood 10 Sep 1972).
 Advertised in September 1973 still stripped and sold later in the year to John Bailey.
 Rebuilt with 5.5-litre Chevy and LG600 and used in Sprints during 1974 and 1975 (e.g. Duxford Sprint Oct 1974 and a win at Curborough August 1975).
 To Harry Phillips (Coventry) wins libre races at Llandow in 1976: two in April , one at the end of July and one at the end of September.
 Such a car appeared at the Birmingham "Round the Streets" in 1979 or 1980.
 Labeled "Techcraft" according to Allen Brown who saw it that day.